 Springer Nature will consider requests from authors in financial need on a case-by-case basis.
 For more information, please see our open access policies for journals.

 Will I have to pay if my institution is a Member?

 Over 500 institutions worldwide have joined our Membership Program and financially support open access by paying some or all of the APCs on behalf of their researchers.
 Check if your institution is a Member.
-If it is, you will have the option of highlighting this during the submission process.
+If it is, you will have the option of highlighting this after editorial acceptance.